The best hand blenders for making soup and more

 - Plastic-free packaging

-If you’re lacking plug sockets in your kitchen, a cordless hand blender offers an excellent solution.
-The downside is that generally they’re less powerful and more expensive than your traditional model, but the convenience they offer can be well and truly worth it.
+If you’re lacking plug sockets in your kitchen, a cordless hand blender is an excellent solution.
+The downside is that generally they’re less powerful and more expensive than traditional models, but the convenience they offer can be well worth it.

-At just under £100, the Cuisinart Cordless Pro hand blender is a relatively affordable step-up from your traditional hand blender set with the added versatility of not being tethered to a cord.
-The brand recommends you charge its lithium battery fully before use and this is done using a USB charging cable with a micro USB charging port.
+At just under £100, this Cuisinart hand blender is a relatively affordable step-up from your traditional hand blender set with the added versatility of not being tethered to a cord.
+The brand recommends you charge the lithium battery fully before use and this is done using a USB charging cable with a micro USB charging port.
 Three digital lights indicate its battery level.

 The addition of a safety lock is an essential for any cordless kitchen appliance with blades.
 This hand blender auto-locks after 1.5 seconds of inactive use and requires the safety button to be held down to unlock.

-A downside to this is that the mini chopper is very mini, just 250ml in capacity.
-However, this does mean it stacks neatly into the beaker making for a much easier set to store.
-Its balloon whisk attachment is much larger than the standard which made it particularly efficient when whipping cream.
+A downside is that the mini chopper is very mini, just 250ml in capacity.
+However, this does mean it stacks neatly into the beaker, making for a much easier set to store away.
+The balloon whisk attachment is much larger than standard, which made it particularly efficient when whipping cream.